patching...

 Several Needham voters will be casting their ballots at new polling locations this Super Tuesday.

-Today’s Massachusetts’ Presidential Primary marks the town’s first election since Needham’s precinct map was redrawn following the 2010 U.S. Census.
-The new map changed boundaries to six of the town’s 10 precincts—B, C, F, G, H and I—and means all 240 Town Meeting members must run for their seats in the town election on April 10.
+Today’s Massachusetts’ Presidential Primary marks the town’s first election since Needham’s following the 2010 U.S. Census.
+The changed boundaries to six of the town’s 10 precincts—B, C, F, G, H and I—and means all 240 Town Meeting members must run for their seats in the town election on April 10.

 For today, the changes will mainly be seen in where Needham residents go to vote: A new precinct could mean a new polling place.
 All registered voters should have received information alerting them to their new precinct and polling location if it has changed, but Town Clerk Tedi Eaton said she expects some people will still have questions.

-In addition, Precincts C and D—which usually vote at Newman Elementary School—will be voting at High Rock School’s Room 239 (the art room) today because Newman is still being renovated.
+In addition, Precincts C and D—which usually vote at —will be voting at ’s Room 239 (the art room) today because Newman is still being renovated.

-Another temporary change that voters should be aware of: Precinct A and B polls will be set up in the Hillside Elementary School cafeteria, not the gymnasium as they usually are, Eaton said.
+Another temporary change that voters should be aware of: Precinct A and B polls will be set up in the cafeteria, not the gymnasium as they usually are, Eaton said.

 All Needham polling locations will be open from 7 a.m. to 8 p.m.